Kilikiti: Rules

 The rules of kilikiti are flexible.
-Indeed, the majority of reports written on the game simply say that the rules can only be known by those playing.
+Indeed, the majority of reports written in the game simply say that the rules can only be known by those playing.

 Similarities to cricket

 There is a batting team, a fielding team, and a pitch (sometimes of concrete).
 The bowl alternates between two bowlers, one at each end of the pitch; accordingly, there are two wicket keepers (this as opposed to the single wicket keeper in cricket).

 Major points on which kilikiti differs from cricket

 There is no limit to team size, and teams are made up of whoever turns up regardless of gender or age.
 Tourist accounts mention that strangers are often welcomed.
 Players are typically all-rounders.

 A kilikiti game is a multi-day community event full of singing, dancing, and feasting.
 Entire villages will compete and everyone will be involved, whether as player, cook, or spectator.
 According to one source, the only universal rule is that the host team forfeits if it cannot provide enough food.